maanlamp/OBA-wrapper/README.md

 <br/>

 ## Technologies
-⚠️ This wrapper was built for the client side.
-Server-side querying will be supported in a later version.

 Interfacing with the API can be done in several ways.
 This is to facilitate the coding style of everyone while using the wrapper.

 <br/>